 Why website speed matters for your online reputation?

 The actual goal of any small business website is to provide customers with relevant information and a positive impression of your company.
-But when your website is slow, customers get frustrated and even may leave your website, which means that your company didn’t accomplish either of its goals; the customer didn’t get the information he/she was looking for, and you perhaps didn’t give him a positive impression of your company, either.
+Why website speed matters? because when your website is slow, customers get frustrated and even may leave your website, which means that your company didn’t accomplish either of its goals; the customer didn’t get the information they are looking for, and you perhaps didn’t give him a positive impression of your company, either.

-Your speed problem may be from uneven quality of service that mostly comes with sharing a server.
+Your speed problem may be from uneven quality of service that mostly comes in sharing a server.
 Some days are good.
 Some days are bad.

 Google is all about how proficiently you serve your customers what they need.